The domination of Nelly Korda on the LPGA Tour has come to an end!

 “It’s been an amazing time.
 Hopefully, I’ll keep the streak alive.
 But I’ve been so grateful to compete week in and week out and get the five in a row.”

 It’s widely documented just how much Scottie Scheffler is dominating the men’s game.
-Still, Korda is undoubtedly the most dominant golfer on the planet right now – she has earned more than $2 million dollars quicker than any player on the LPGA Tour ever has in history, in the space of a month the 25-year-old has gone from being 97.05 points behind Lilia Vu (March 18) in the Rolex Women’s World Golf Rankings to now being 165.66 points ahead of Lilia Vu (April 22).
-Her closest challenger for first place in the Race To CME Globe Rankings is Lydia Ko who sits 1,559.742 points behind Korda who’s already notched up 2,702 points in just five starts this season.
+Still, Korda is undoubtedly the most dominant golfer on the planet right now – she has earned more than $2 million dollars quicker than any player on the LPGA Tour ever has in history, in the space of a month the 25-year-old went from being 97.05 points behind Lilia Vu (March 18) in the Rolex Women’s World Golf Rankings to being 165.66 points ahead of Lilia Vu (April 22).
+Her closest challenger for first place in the Race To CME Globe Rankings at the time was Lydia Ko who sat 1,559.742 points behind Korda following the conclusion of The Chevron Championship.
+From her five consecutive victories on the LPGA Tour this season, the American notched up 2,702 world ranking points.

 SUBSCRIBE TO TODAY’S GOLFER: Print and Digital access, discounts and rewards!